Women in War report cover

 One key path to solving this crisis is recognizing and valuing women’s leadership in times of conflict and on the path to peace.
 Women step up to be first responders, to build peace, to support their families and communities.
 They are not merely victims.
 Treating them as invisible at worst, or victims at best, continues and reinforces their trauma.

-Often, armed conflict completely transforms a woman’s role in her family and her community, A This covers 20,000 people (13,785 women) in 15 countries: Afghanistan, Burkina Faso, Burundi, Colombia, Ethiopia, Haiti, Iraq, Mali, Myanmar, Niger, Nigeria, Somalia, Sudan, Syria, and Yemen.
-Total respondents.
-Survey timeline: March 2020 to October 2023.
-The data also reflects 99 Rapid Gender Analyses CARE has conducted since 2013. and she takes on leadership no one dreamed was possible for her.
+Often, armed conflict completely transforms a woman’s role in her family and her community, and she takes on leadership no one dreamed was possible for her.
 She also faces safety risks that will affect her and generations to come.
 Acknowledging, supporting, and unlocking this leadership is key to better solutions for everyone.
 We need to create the conditions where women can thrive as leaders, where they have support, and where they are safe speaking up.
 We cannot achieve long-lasting peace if we ignore women.

 We must act now.
 The number of women who live in conflict is skyrocketing.
-In 2022, about 600 million women lived within 50 kilometers (31 miles) of an armed conflict.
-That’s 15% of all women in the world.
-It’s also more than double the level from the 1990s.
+In 2024, about 676 million women lived within 50 kilometers (31 miles) of an armed conflict.
+That’s 16% of all women in the world, a staggering 74% rise since 2010.

 Methodology

-Since 2013, CARE has been focusing on women’s experience in crisis — starting with the conflict in Syria.
-Our Rapid Gender Analysis and Women RespondA paint a unique picture of how women are leading in crisis, what they need, and what we must do to support them.
+Since 2013, CARE has been focusing on women’s experience in crisis— starting with the conflict in Syria.
+Our Rapid Analysis and Women RespondA paint a unique picture of how women are leading in crisis, what they need, and what we must do to support them.

 This report combines surveys, qualitative interviews, and data models using publicly available datasets to understand women’s experiences in conflict.
 It showcases their opinions and their stories to highlight how their leadership is critical to communities surviving crisis.
 The surveys cover 20,000 people (13,785 women) since 2020.
 Public datasets and data models build from national-level data about women and women in conflict and draw on articles and expertise from a variety of published sources.
 The report also includes a media analysis of more than 7.8 million articles published about conflicts between 2013 and 2023 to understand current narratives of conflict.